Mittal-Malankiya/meet/REARME.md

 * Use Google Calendar API: Connect a React app with a protected API Write & Test AWS Lambda Functions: Write Lambda functions to implement serverless technology in the app.
 Test Lambda functions and create a serverless deployment package
 * Test:
-  -Unit Testing and Integration Testing: Jest -Acceptance Testing: Cucumber
+  - Unit Testing and Integration Testing: Jest
+  - Acceptance Testing: Cucumber
-  -End-to-End Testing: Puppeteer
+  - End-to-End Testing: Puppeteer
 * Data Visualization: Recharts

 ## Link to the App